The Ohio Oil & Gas Well Locator is an interactive map that allows users to search for oil and gas wells and related information in the state of Ohio.

 Launch Oil and Gas Well Locator

-Users may choose to read the Disclaimer, Information, and Data tabs.
+This is the default view when you launch the Oil & Gas Well Locator.
+Users may choose to read the Disclaimer, Information and Data tabs.
 When users are ready to proceed, they may click on the “X” in the upper right corner to close the box and proceed to the Oil & Gas Well Locator.

 The Information tab on the pop-up menu provides users helpful links to information about the map, the Ohio Department of Natural Resources, Oil & Gas Services, and MetaData searches.

 Oil & Gas Data by County is available for download by clicking on the Data tab on the pop-up menu.
 Users may then download the data via a .zip file.
 Metadata is included with each zip file.
 The data is provided in a Shapefile format.